course-details-portlet

 3. Oral assessment

-The oral presentation serves as adjusting oral assessment within the frame of the thesis exhibition.
-A Thesis Review Committee, composed of the master student’s main supervisor and at least one external examiner from outside the Art Department, will conduct an oral assessment to each student.
+The oral presentation serves as adjusting oral assessment within the frame of the thesis presentation.
+A Thesis Review Committee, composed of the master student’s supervisor and at least one external examiner from outside the Art Department, will conduct an oral assessment to each student.
 The oral assessment will cover the student’s work - both the written part and public presentation of work - and its relationship to the field of contemporary art.

 Specific conditions